ghc-proposals/ghc-proposals/proposals/0000-shared-class-methods.rst

 Costs and Drawbacks
 -------------------
-This extension will complicate instance definitions, and may make it unclear where a method originates from; in the above example with the ``Monad`` hierarchy, ``fmap`` could be a member of ``Monad``, ``Applicative`` or ``Functor``, which could be confusing to a novice.
+This extension can complicate instance definitions, and may make it unclear where a method originates from; in the above example with the ``Monad`` hierarchy, ``fmap`` could be a member of ``Monad``, ``Applicative`` or ``Functor``, which could be confusing to a novice.